Kernix13/beginner-git-commands/README.md

 **Note**: `git fetch` is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
 You'll also often see`git fetch origin`.

-Finally, check the branch you are on, create a new branch matching your contribution, make your changes then check the status, add the changes, commit the changes, and finally push:
+Finally, check the branch you are on, switch to main/master if not on that branch, create a new branch for your contributions, make your changes then check the status, add the changes, commit the changes, and finally push:

 ```
 git branch